 The expected consequence of this investment is the capacity to complete the features of the software SILDIS (Module 1 prediction of acoustic and aerodynamic performance of silencers, Module 1A prediction of the acoustic and aerodynamic performance of silencers with discontinuous splitters, Module 1B prediction of acoustic and aerodynamic performance of reactive silencers) and to exceed its limits, for the prediction of output data such as transmission loss (usually referred to as TL), insertion loss (usually referred to as IL), noise reduction (usually referred to as NR) and total pressure loss (usually referred to as ΔP).

-Such an array of tools is anticipated to be useful for studies in relation to air intakes of large fans, of large compressors and of gas turbines, to heat engines and combustion turbines exhaust, or to depressurization equipment, and, in general, in relation to many noise reduction devices (e.g. mufflers) for which a simulation of acoustic and / or aeraulic performance is necessary: either to predict their compliance with any reference, whatever (e.g. regulatory, contractual) or to evaluate (in advance) the efficiency of various soundproofing devices.
+Such an array of tools is anticipated to be useful for studies in relation to air intakes of fans with large diameters, of compressors with high capacity and of gas turbines, to heat engines and combustion turbines exhaust, or to depressurization equipment, and, in general, in relation to many noise reduction devices (e.g. mufflers) for which a simulation of acoustic and / or aeraulic performance is necessary: either to predict their compliance with any reference, whatever (e.g. regulatory, contractual) or to evaluate (in advance) the efficiency of various soundproofing devices.

 ITS will use the array of CFD, FEM, BEM software for acoustics and aerodynamics that has been acquired: either as part of Research & Development (R & D) projects or in the context of projects directly related to the needs expressed by Clients.